bamacgabhann/GY4006/docs/exercises/14_Adding_DEM.md

 Before going straight to downloading the DEM, a note of caution that it's a *big* file.
 The resolution of the DEM is about 30m - meaning each pixel has sides around 25m x 25m.
 Imagine how many 25m x 25m squares there are in Ireland - that's how many pixels the DEM has.
 Storing all that data takes up a lot of memory - around 1Gb.

-You will find a link to download the file on Brightspace: download it, and move it to your GY4006 folder.
+You will find a link to download the file on Brightspace: download it.

+For some people when you click on the link it goes to a page saying “Hmm… looks like this file doesn’t have a preview we can show you.”
+If this happens for you, then click the “X” in the top right of the page, beside “1/1”.
+This should take you to a list view where you can see the *eu_dem_v11_Ireland.tif* file listed.
+Click the 3 dots beside the filename to open the menu, and select “Download”.
+It should now download for you.

+Move the downloaded file to your GY4006 folder.

 Then in the QGIS Browser panel, find the file, which is called ```eu_dem_v11_Ireland.tif```.
 Click and drag it into the map canvas to add it to the project.

 You’ll see the data in the map canvas – by default, it displays the GEOTIFF as a greyscale image, with the darker pixels indicating a lower elevation, and the lighter pixels indicating a higher elevation.
 You’ll also see the new layers in the map canvas, with a pixelated square symbol indicating raster data.
 Notice that this symbol also appears beside the Google Road layer, which is also raster data.